YenChenHsu/Power_Real_Time_Chat_Toxicity/README.md

 Source: https://www.kaggle.com/datasets/devinanzelmo/dota-2-matches

 # Environment Configuration
-To run this notebook, make sure the cluster supports Spark NLP.
+To run the demo notebook, make sure the cluster supports Spark NLP.
 We are using below config version in the cluster

 Databrick Runtime Version: 14.2 ML (includes Apache Spark 3.5.0, Scala 2.12)